seadowg/milo/README.md

       database.query("SELECT * FROM users WHERE age == 25")
     }

-Here the this database operation would be executed asynchronously in a seperate thread.
+Here the this database operation would be executed asynchronously in a separate thread.
 Of course you will probably need access to the returned value for some `async` blocks.
-To facilitate this an `aync` block returns an EventStream that occurs when the block has finised executing with the returned value:
+To facilitate this an `aync` block returns an EventStream that occurs when the block has finished executing with the returned value:

     async {